dbrandenburg/dockerht/README.md

 # DockerHt

-NOTE: This software is still under development and in "Experimental State".

 DockerHt (Docker HTTP tenants) is an easy solution to build and deploy Docker based web applications each at a time with a high number of running Vhosts on a single host based on Docker and Hipache.
 This is perfect for small web applications, prototyping and testing.